flowground/amazonaws-com-iot-1-click-projects-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateProject
-### Creates an empty project with a placement template.
-A project contains zero or more placements that adhere to the placement template defined in the project.
+> Creates an empty project with a placement template.
+A project contains zero or more placements that adhere to the placement template defined in the project.<br/>

 #### Input Parameters
 * `Action` - _required_